Gaya Arasaratnam, Concordia University

 Director, Professional Practice and Quality Assurance Health & Wellness

-Emily Huner Emily has worked at Dalhousie since October 2013 beginning with the role of Manager, Finance & Admin for Athletics & Recreation, then Operations Manager for Student Health Services, and now as Director – Operations, Student Health & Wellness.
+Emily Huner has worked at Dalhousie since October 2013 beginning with the role of Manager, Finance & Admin for Athletics & Recreation, then Operations Manager for Student Health Services, and now as Director – Operations, Student Health & Wellness.
 Her education includes an MBA, the CPA accounting designation, and a career spanning 17 years within marketing, finance and HR.
 She is active on the Board for the regulatory College of Registered Nurses Nova Scotia as well as its Transition Governance Committee for the future merger with the College of Licensed Practical Nurses Nova Scotia.

 Ann Tierney, Queen’s University